Manish-kumar-9601/Media_Clothing_Store-1/README.md

-using the mern stack Media Clothing store has been created
+Using the mern stack Media Clothing store has been created